Graygzou/graygzou.github.io/jekyll/_includes/projects-content/metenorage-content.markdown

 | Lighting system | Scripting system |

 #### The Physics System
-We mainly used [JBullet](http://jbullet.advel.cz/) library to implements the physics of our engine.
+We mainly used **JBullet** a java port of the [Bullet](https://github.com/bulletphysics/bullet3) library to implements the physics of our engine.
 We can attach a rigidbody to an entity that apply physics on it.
 Parameters like the size of the rigidbody or the mass of the object can be modified to create custom behaviors.